danlawinc/smartconnectsdk-ios-sample-app/README.md

 -	**App keeps receiving same UDP Events.**

     If app fails to send acknowledgement to datalogger, datalogger will keep sending same data again.
-Make sure if app has `onSendAcknowledgement` set to `true` or app calls `udpPacketReceivedAcknowledgement` method to send acknowledgement manually.
+Make sure if app has `isAutoAcknowledgementOn` set to `true` or app calls `udpPacketReceivedAcknowledgement` method to send acknowledgement manually.

 # Credits